cdpearlman/MarchMadness2024/README.txt

 team1 usually wins, which explains why the model predicted by rank, as I placed the higher ranked team in team1.
 To repeat this model, I should randomly assign teams during scraping to either team1 or team2, so the model will learn based off metrics, not simply which team was higher ranked.

+Update 3:
+I randomized the assignment of team1 and team2, and results seem much less biased.
+This model is now ready for further testing.